singapaul/VictorianPlumbing/README.md

-1. Sort out the filters and have them go through to the backend.
+1. Sort out the filters and have them go through to the backend. - DONE
-2. Pagination
+2. Pagination - DONE

 3. Finish filters - DONE
 4. Infinite scroll - DONE